Rizama-Victor/Development-of-a-Multi-facet-Facial-Recognition-Model-for-Institutional-Attendance-Activities/README.md

     - With the use of different accessories (specifically, with glasses and beards).

-- **Preprocessing and preparation:** The data pre-processing step involved two stages namely:
+- **Preprocessing and preparation:** The data pre-processing step involved three stages namely:
    - **Image Resizing:** To ensure uniformity across the entire dataset and to meet the requirements of the multi-facet facial recognition model, each cropped face image was rescaled to a fixed size of 400 × 400 pixel using
 OpenCV’s `resize` function.
    - **Grayscale Conversion:** Following the image resizing step, the next pre-processing technique applied was gray scaling.
 This technique transformed the resized 400 x 400-pixel color images from the BGR color space captured by OpenCV to grayscale.